 Maximum amount of bets.
-The amount of a bet made pursuant to this article 30 shall not be more, on the initial bet or subsequent bet, than the amounts approved by the voters of Central, Black Hawk, or Cripple Creek at a local election held in each city to control the conduct of gaming in that jurisdiction, subject to rules promulgated by the commission.
+The amount of a bet made pursuant to this article 30 shall not be more than one hundred dollars on the initial bet or subsequent bet, subject to rules promulgated by the commission.

 Failure to pay winners.